 The number one issue with BYOD is security.
 A personal device is very open to infiltration.
 This not only pertains to possible access by people who aren’t members of the organization.
 Ideally, strict password complexity implementation can address this.
 Infiltration can happen unknowingly through applications and network connections.

 Another issue is the possibility of BYOD devices being distractions from productive work.
-Since there is the personal aspect in these devices, the owner can install any app and engage with people outside work.
+Since there is a personal aspect of these devices, the owner can install any app and engage with people outside work.
 While this is natural, there should be some controls implemented to minimize this.